 - 1/2 batch of my chocolate ganache drip recipe

 - 1 cup chopped, toasted hazelnuts

 - 8 Ferrero Rocher Truffles

-Bake 4, 7-inch round cake layers using Yo’s recipe and instructions.
+Bake 4, 7-inch round cake layers using my chocolate cake recipe and instructions.
 Allow layers to cool fully before leveling.
 Place pans into the freezer for 1 hour, to accelerate the cooling process, and lock in the moisture.

 Cover the cake in a thin layer of frosting (crumb coat) to trap any run-away crumbs.
 Chill the cake in the freezer or fridge for about 5 minutes, until the buttercream is firm to the touch.

 Next, add a thicker, second layer of Nutella buttercream.
 Use a bench scraper to smooth the sides of the cake, and a small offset spatula to smooth the top of the cake.
 You can see a full tutorial on how to frost a cake with smooth sides here.

 To create a textured buttercream look, use a small offset spatula to spread white s buttercream smears around the cake.
 Thin these out using a bench scrapper, to created rougher edges on each bit of white frosting.
 Layer the black cocoa frosting onto the cake next, using the same technique.
 Chill the cake for 5 minutes in the fridge, the add some Nutella buttercream streaks.

 Swirl together the remaining frosting colors into a piping bag fitted with a Wilton 4B tip.
 Pipe buttercream swirls onto the top of the cake, leaving about an inch of open space between each swirl.
 Top each swirl with a chocolate truffle (I used Ferrero Rocher).